cran/ARDECO/README.md

 The code could be deployed into own machine and install as a package in R o RStudio.
 The binary version of this package is also available on CRAN repository.

 ## Authors and acknowledgment
-Show your appreciation to those who have contributed to the project.
+ARDECO database is designed and managed by Davide Auteri (<davide.auteri@ec.europa.eu>).
+This R package is designed and developed by Carmelo Attardo (<carmelo.attardo@ec.europa.eu>) supported by Giuseppe Bucciarelli (<giuseppe.bucciarelli@ext.ec.europa.eu>)

 ## Project status
-The project currently provide simple functions to access ARDECO data.
-New functions are planned to to filter data permitting to download just the data subset of interest.
+The project provides simple functions to access ARDECO data, requiring the available ARDECO variables and related data with the possibility to filter them according to the different parameters.